 As an Amazon Associate I earn from qualifying purchases.

-Toss these pods into a mug of warm milk and you instantly have smooth, creamy, homemade hot chocolate!
+Toss these hot chocolate bombs into a mug of warm milk and you instantly have smooth, creamy, homemade hot chocolate!
+Add your favorite candies or sprinkles on top to make your hot chocolate even better!

 I KNOW I KNOW, it’s just barely November, but it is definitely not too early to start thinking about Christmas goodies and presents.
 Especially the homemade kind.
 So… Hear me out!